YehoanatnEzra/Oop-Huji/1 - Tic Tac Toe/README.md

 # **Exercise 2 - Tic Tac Toe Tournament**

-This project is the second exercise i completed in the OOP course at Hebrew University of Jerusalem.
+This project is the second exercise I completed in the OOP course at Hebrew University of Jerusalem.
 The main objective of this exercise is to practice implementing basic design patterns and interfaces while improving strategic decision-making in a Tic Tac Toe game.

 ## **Installation & running**